Yuriko Backes

-Yuriko Nadia Backes (born 22 December 1970) is a Luxembourgish diplomat and politician who serves as Minister for Defence and Minister for Mobility and Public Transport since 2023.
+Yuriko Nadia Backes (/lb/; born 22 December 1970) is a Luxembourgish diplomat and politician who serves as Minister for Defence and Minister for Mobility and Public Works since 2023.
 She served as Minister for Finances from 2022 to 2023.
 A member of the Democratic Party, she has led the nation's financial sector through the economic crisis caused by the inflation surge and the Russian invasion of Ukraine.
 Prior to her appointment as minister, she held several key diplomatic positions, and was the diplomatic advisor to prime ministers Jean-Claude Juncker and Xavier Bettel.

 Early life and education

 Yuriko Nadia Backes was born on 22 December 1970 in Kobe, Japan.
 Her parents were Luxembourgish expatriate workers who lived in Japan.
 After briefly living in Germany, the family returned to Japan, residing in the Tokyo area for eleven years.
 Backes attended the Canadian Academy International School in Kobe, graduating in 1989 with an International Baccalaureate diploma.
 She continued her studies in London, graduating from the London School of Economics with a bachelor's degree in international relations in 1992 and from the School of Oriental and African Studies with a master's degree in Japanese studies in 1993.
 The following year, she received a master's degree in European political and administrative studies from the College of Europe in Bruges.